cosmos72/schemesh/doc/shell/syntax.md

-# shell job syntax
+# shell syntax

-Ordered from highest priority to lowest priority, job syntax is:
+Ordered from highest priority to lowest priority, shell syntax is:

 0. grouping, subshell and scheme jobs:
    `{shell_commands}` groups commands.
 It has no special semantic, its only purpose is group them as a single entity, as parentheses do in math.